Effective Mitigation for Panel Attorneys

 Studies show effective mitigation reduces sentences by 30-50% vs. cases with no mitigation.
 Judges want context -- give it to them.

 Since January 2022, SB 81 creates a presumption that enhancements should be dismissed if mitigating circumstances are present.
+SB 567 amended PC 1170(b) to require the low term unless aggravating factors are proven.
 The court must consider and state reasons for rejecting each factor.

 Ethical Obligation